Simidaniels/HNG-Framez/README.md

 ## Framez Mobile App

 Framez is a lightweight social media app built with React Native and Expo Router.
-Users can sign up, log in, create posts, and view a live feed of posts from themselves and others.
+Users can sign up, log in, create posts with text and images, view a live feed, and manage their profiles.
+The app is designed to provide a simple, intuitive, and elegant social experience on mobile devices.

 ## Features
-User authentication: Login & Signup pages
+** Authentication
+Secure signup and login with email and password using Firebase Authentication Persistent login sessions until the user logs out Friendly error messages for invalid input, already registered email, or weak password

+** Feed
-Dynamic Feed showing posts from all users
+Dynamic feed showing posts from all users
+Each post displays author, timestamp, content, and image (optional) Delete posts functionality for posts you created

+** Create Post
-Create Post page with live updates to the feed
+Create posts with text content and optional images Live updates to the feed after creating a post
-Profile page for individual users
+Simple image picker powered by Expo Image Picker

+** Profile
+View your profile details including name, email, and avatar View all posts created by you
+Quick access to create a new post directly from your profile Logout button to securely exit the account

+** Navigation
 Navigation handled using Expo Router Stack
-Global PostContext to manage posts across screens
+Smooth transitions between Login, Signup, Feed, Profile, and Create Post pages

 ## Tech Stack

 Frontend: React Native
 Navigation: Expo Router
-State Management: React Context API
+State Management: React Context API (PostContext & AuthContext) Authentication & Backend: Firebase Authentication Image Uploads: Expo Image Picker
-Development: Expo CLI
+Development Tools: Expo CLI

-Would be adding delete button for post and profiles would be perfect individually...
+## Screens

+Login Page: Enter email and password to access the app Signup Page: Enter name, email, and password to create an account Feed Page: Browse posts from all users, view profile, delete own posts Profile Page: View personal info and all posts created by the user Create Post Page: Add text and/or image posts